fisx-suite/fisx-packager-static/README.md

     * target - `string`: define the pack target file

-    * load - `boolean|Array`: `optional` whether sync load the pack file, by default `false`, only support `js` and `css` pack file.
-You can specify which page file will sync load the packed file, by default all page files, the output position is determined by the `placeholder` position of page file.
+    * preLoad - `boolean|Array`: `optional` whether sync pre load the pack file, by default `false`, only support `js` and `css` pack file.
+You can specify which page file will sync pre load the packed file, by default all page files, the output position is determined by the `placeholder` position of page file.
 If not placeholder is found, will auto insert placeholder by some rules, see below.

         ```javascript
         {
             files: ['/dep/**.js'],
             target: 'src/dep-all.js',
-            loader: 'index.html'
+            preLoad: 'index.html'
         }
         ```

-    * loadOrder - `number`: `optional` define the sync load order, the smaller the number is, the load order has higher priorities.
+    * packOrder - `number`: `optional` define the sync load order, the smaller the number is, the load order has higher priorities.
 In addition, you can using the `packOrder` file attribute to determine the pack priority.

         ```javascript
         fis.match('src/common/css/base.css', {